haccht/natshook/README.md

   natshook [OPTIONS]
 Application Options:
-  -a, --addr=     Address to listen on (default: :8080) -h, --hook=     Path to the toml file containing hooks definition
+  -a, --addr=     Address to listen on (default: :8080) -f, --file=     Path to the toml file containing hooks definition
       --pid=      Create PID file at the given path Help Options:
   -h, --help      Show this help message